RGAK637/weather_api/README.md

 Assignment
 <p>https://samples.openweathermap.org/data/2.5/forecast/hourly?q=London,us&appid=b6907d289e10d714a6e88b30761fae22<\p>

-<p>The above API is the REST GET API Which gives you the response in JSON format and hourly weather forecast of London Location
+The above API is the REST GET API Which gives you the response in JSON format and hourly weather forecast of London Location

 I want you to write a program to get the option from the user and print the result based on the above API.
 1. Get weather